Losant/losant-docs/docs/workflows/outputs/google-pub-sub.md

+flowclass: Cloud
+description: Learn more about the Losant Google Pub/Sub Node.

 # GCP Pub/Sub Node

-The GCP (Google Cloud Platform) Pub/Sub node allows a workflow to publish a message to one of your [Google Pub/Sub integrations](/applications/integrations/#google-pubsub) on a topic of your choosing.
+The GCP (Google Cloud Platform) Pub/Sub Node allows a workflow to publish a message to one of your [Google Pub/Sub integrations](/applications/integrations/#google-pubsub) on a topic of your choosing.

 ![GCP Pub/Sub Node](/images/workflows/outputs/google-pub-sub-node.png "GCP Pub/Sub Node")